rasemanb/Tech-Stock-Analysis/README.md

 Overall, the highest performing stock over the last 5 years was Apple, followed by Microsoft.
-The stock with the most growth over the last 5 years was also Apple with a massive spike in profits in Q2/Q3 of 2020.
-Surprisingly, Apple experienced the second lowest average percent profit change with only 5.15%, meaning there were some quarters where the stock was performing well below average.
+The stock with the most growth over the last 5 years was also Apple with a massive spike in revenue in Q2/Q3 of 2020.
+Surprisingly, Apple experienced the second lowest average percent revenue change with only 5.15%, meaning there were some quarters where the stock was performing well below average.
 Since Microsoft experienced the largest increase in stock price, we expected it to be the top performer, but because of the lack of volume, Apple outperformed it.